 4. Deaf or blind Texas residents are exempted from payment of tuition and mandatory fees.

-19. Students 65 years or older are exempt from paying tuition and graduate tuition up to 6 credit hours each semester.
-Students must pay mandatory fees and instructional fees.
+18. Students who reach age 65 by the 12th class day of the semester (4th day of a summer term) are exempt from the payment of tuition for up to 6 credit hours each semester and summer session.
+Students may pay mandatory fees and instructional fees.

 A student who drops a course or withdraws from the university within certain time periods may be entitled to a partial refund of tuition and fees.
 These refunds are calculated according to the category and time schedule listed below.
 Delinquent payment fees, late registration charges, publication fees, fees for student ID and installment handling fees are non-refundable.
 Any financial obligation to UNT must be resolved before any refunds will be made.

-To calculate the refund for a class dropped, take the fee paid for the original hours and subtract the fee shown in the 2002-2003 Tuition, Fees and Other Charges brochure for the new number of hours.
+To calculate the refund for a class dropped, take the fee paid for the original hours and subtract the fee shown in the 1997-98 Tuition and Fee Register for the new number of hours.
 The difference between the two is the amount credited to the student account.
 Refunds for dropped classes are processed after the sixth class week in the long semester and after the second class week in the summer semesters.
 Note: If all classes for the semester are dropped, see "Schedule of Withdrawal Refunds" below.

-Students applying for financial aid are required to notify Student Financial Aid and Scholarships before dropping any class to learn how it will affect current or future financial aid eligibility.
+Students applying for financial aid are required to notify the Financial Aid Office before dropping any class to learn how it will affect current or future financial aid eligibility.

 The difference (Line 3) is the amount credited to your student account and applied to any balance or installment payment due UNT before any refund will be made.